 - Have a history of cesarean delivery, uterine surgery, or abortion

 - Experience vaginal bleeding: The main symptom of placenta previa is vaginal bleeding.
-The amount of bleeding and the its persistence can vary.
-Therefore, it is important that any vaginal bleeding be reported to your OB/GYN immediately.
+It is important that any vaginal bleeding be reported to your OB/GYN immediately.

 - Are over 35